What is Sound Healing?

 Clinics and Complementary Healing Centers: Very specific utilizations of music are now being used in integrative and complementary healing centers, including: * Office and treatment room ambiance * Relaxation techniques, stress reduction, auditory biofeedback * Pain control * Reduction of anesthesia and medications * Correction of auditory tonal processing difficulties * Abatement of hearing sensitivities * Correction of learning disabilities * Birthing assistance * Musical thanatology - music to help with dying

 Using Music for Healing, Therapy, and Expansion of Consciousness: Music has been used for years to simply help relax people and put them in a better state of mind.
 It has been proven that when someone releases tension and relaxes, their immune system benefits.
-Application-specific audio includes pain control, neurodevelopmental remediation, relaxation and stress relief, meditation, sleep, accelerated learning, enhanced productivity, consciousness raising, and connecting to spirit.
+Application-specific audio includes pain control, neurodevelopmental remediation, relaxation and stress relief, meditation, sleep, accelerated learning, enhanced productivity, consciousness-raising, and connecting to spirit.
 There are also a growing number of musicians that take Psychoacoustics into consideration when producing commercial albums.

 Pain Alleviation: Music is also being used to help with the alleviation of pain.
 There are many surgeons who now use sound therapy before, during, and after surgery.
-It has been shown to substantially reduce the amount of anesthesia that is required and pain medication afterwards.
+It has been shown to substantially reduce the amount of anesthesia that is required and pain medication afterward.
 In a similar light, sound is also used to aid in both the birthing and dying processes.
 There are numerous tapes and CDs that have come out for making the birthing process smoother.
-As well, there are centers, such as Chalice of Repose, who use sound and music as an aid to a beautiful death.
+As well, there are centers, such as Chalice of Repose, that use sound and music as an aid to a beautiful death.

 Frequencies in Us: There are many people who believe that we have a fundamental root sound and if we get in touch with that frequency, we get more in touch with ourselves.
 The same types of people also often believe that the earth also has its own frequency that is good to get in tune with.
 Some take this idea into more detail by mapping out the frequency of each Chakra or each Sepherod within the Kaballah’s tree of life.
 There is also a wide range of individuals who use sounds on acupuncture and acupressure points.
 Some people actually will sing into Chakras or acupressure points.
 More popular is the use of tuning forks or other electronic sounds that are applied to specific points on the body.
 Some practitioners believe that the resonant frequencies of crystals are even more powerful when applied to the body.